manvil95/manvil95/README.md

 </div>

 >[!NOTE]
->Top languages do not indicate my skill level or anything like that.
+>_Most Used Languages_ do not indicate my skill level or anything like that.
 It is just a metric of which languages have been hosted by me on GitHub based on their usage across repositories.
 There are others that I haven't uploaded to GitHub.

 ---